oceanprotocol/list-purgatory/README.md

 }
 ```

-There are two account (actor) lists: Purgatory, and Disabled.
-All asset lists follow this schema.
-For each account:
+All actor lists follow this schema.

 ```json
 {